Effective Workflow Automation with Grunt [Step-by-Step Guide]

 Using commands for compiling SASS, optimizing images, autoprefixing, and more is just a matter of following the steps we discussed and reading the syntax the plugin requires.

-If you know of some particularly great uses for Grunt please let us know in the comments, we’re always interested to hear how you use tools like Grunt!
+If you know of some particularly great uses for Grunt, please let us know in the comments.
+We’re always interested to hear how you use tools like Grunt!

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail